HeliaShamszadeh/HeliaShamszadeh.github.io/_posts/2025-10-20-MyEducation.md

 layout: posts
 title: From Data to Meaning: My Journey into Machine Learning
 ---
+# **From Data to Meaning: My Journey into Machine Learning and Knowledge Representation**

 When I began my studies in **Computer Engineering at Iran University of Science and Technology (IUST)**, I was fascinated by how code could automate simple decisions and simulate logic.
 At the time, I thought programming was mainly about solving structured problems with exact rules.
 Over time, however, I realized that much of our world — especially language, perception, and human reasoning — does not follow clear boundaries or deterministic logic.
 This realization was the beginning of my path toward **machine learning** and **knowledge representation**.